jennybuh/CDP-GHG-Emissions-Climate-Strategy-Analysis/README.md

 The datasets for city/organization emission, climate strategy plans, and emission reduction targets were obtained from the CDP’s public database.

-Excel, SQL, and Tableau were used in combination to complete this projejct.
+Excel, SQL, and Tableau were used in combination to complete this project.

 The results from the analysis show that from their most recently reported emission year, 76% of the cities/organizations had a decrease in total annual emission amounts relative to their designated baseline year for emissions.
 The other 24% of showed an increase.